oracle-livelabs/security/database/secure-legacy-application/introduction/introduction.md

-# Migrate a legacy Glassfish application to Oracle Autonomous Database using Oracle Database Vault
+# Securing a legacy application using Oracle Database Vault on Oracle Autonomous Database

 ## Introduction